TianyuWu-Henry/MLDS400_Group5/README.md

 - Random Forest Classifier:
 A random forest classifier model is created using a pipeline with standardization and a random forest model.
 Hyperparameter tuning is performed and the tuned random forest model is evaluated on the original test set.

+#### To-Do-Lists:
+- Develop a pipeline to build KPIs for all the cleaned data as much as possible
+- Train model, tune parameters, and cross-validate
+- Start to prepare presentation slides, ROI analysis, and final report